-The thesis advisor must be a full-time faculty member or hold affiliated faculty status.
-The faculty advisor will guide, support and encourage students throughout the thesis process.
+The thesis advisor must be a full-time faculty member.
+This person is available to guide, support and encourage students throughout the entire thesis process.
 The student should meet with the advisor on a regular basis.
-The advisor reads drafts of the thesis, monitors the student's progress, and provides feedback.
+The advisor reads drafts of the thesis, monitors the student's progress, and provides detailed feedback.
 The thesis advisor will then enter a grade for UHON 499 at the completion of the thesis.